The Living Principles for Design

 The Living Principles for Design were borne out of the design profession’s need for an aspirational and actionable framework for integrated sustainability—a common point of reference to which all designers can refer.
 Originally conceived at the encouragement of AIGA, their ongoing development is dependent upon the contributions of the design community at large.

 The Living Principles for Design framework is a catalyst for driving positive cultural change.
 It distills the four streams of sustainability—environment, people, economy and culture—into a roadmap for sustainable design that is understandable, integrated, and most importantly, actionable.
 Designers, business leaders and educators can use The Living Principles to guide every decision, every day.

-The Living Principles for Design website is a place for the global design community to co-create, share and showcase best practices, tools, stories and ideas for sustainable design across all disciplines.
+The Living Principles for Design is a place for the global design community to co-create, share and showcase best practices, tools, stories and ideas for sustainable design across all disciplines.

 Help us move the conversation, the industry and the world.